Who were the sons of Korah in the Old Testament?

 Question: "Who were the sons of Korah in the Old Testament?"

-Korah was the grandson of Kohath, and he began to run with another group of Reubenite malcontents, namely, Dathan and Abiram, sons of Eliab, and On son of Peleth.
-In pride, they roused a group of 250 men together to challenge the rights of Moses and Aaron to the priesthood (Numbers 16).
+Korah was the grandson of Kohath, and he began to run with another group of Reubenite malcontents, namely, Dathan and Abiram, sons of Eliab, and On, son of Peleth.
+In pride, they roused a group of 250 men together to challenge the right of Moses and Aaron to the priesthood (Numbers 16).
 Moses summoned the rebellious men to stand before God and burn incense.
-God warned Moses to let the assembly know to get away from Korah, Dathan, and Abiram, their households and the other rebels.
+God warned Moses to let the assembly know to get away from Korah, Dathan, and Abiram, their households, and the other rebels.
 Then a remarkable and terrifying event happened.

-Of all of the Psalms, about 25 are attributed to the sons of Korah.
-These beautiful Psalms express a spirit of great gratitude and humility to an awesome, mighty God.
+Of all of the psalms in the Bible, about 25 are attributed to the sons of Korah.
+These beautiful psalms express a spirit of great gratitude and humility to an awesome, mighty God.
 They express a longing for God and deep devotion.
-These poetic songs include Psalms 42-49, 50, 62, and 72-85.
-Psalms 42:1 contains the beautiful line, “As the deer pants for flowing streams, so pants my soul for you, O God.”
+These poetic songs include Psalms 42—50, 62, and 72—85.
+Psalm 42:1 contains the beautiful line, “As the deer pants for flowing streams, so pants my soul for you, O God.”
 Psalm 84:1 states, “How lovely is your dwelling place, O God.”
-Psalm 46:1-3 conveys the powerful message, “God is our refuge and strength, an ever-present help in trouble.
+Psalm 46:1–3 conveys the powerful message, “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.”